Company Logo - Home Link

 • Tickets Required

 Want to know how the Bible has impacted human history?
-You can find out at the Museum of the Bible.
+Visit the Museum of the Bible.

-With rare and interesting artifacts spanning 3,500 years of history, the museum was designed for guests to have an immersive and personalized experience with the Bible.
+The museum, with rare and interesting artifacts spanning 3,500 years of history, was designed to give guests an immersive and personalized experience with the Bible.

 United States Botanical Garden